NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/quickStart.md

 [ http://localhost:3000]( http://localhost:3000)

-If you want to build the Hello World Vue.js application yourself, here are the steps:
+If you want to build the Hello World React application yourself, here are the steps:

 ::: tip
 This example uses [Create React App](https://reactjs.org/docs/create-a-new-react-app.html/) to quickly scaffold a Single Page Application.